DevTrevi/DgcReader/README.md

 It supports any kind of project compatible with .NET Standard 2.0 and also legacy applications from .NET Framework 4.5.2 onwards.

 Starting from version 1.3.0, the library has been included in the [list of verified SDKs by Italian authorities (Ministero della salute)](https://github.com/ministero-salute/it-dgc-verificac19-sdk-onboarding).
-The approval only refers to the main module `DgcReader` in combination with `DgcReader.TrustListProviders.Italy` and `DgcReader.RuleValidators.Italy`, using configuration parameters compliant with the current Italian regulations.
+The approval only refers to the main module `DgcReader` in combination with the Italian providers included in the project (`DgcReader.RuleValidators.Italy`, `DgcReader.BlacklistProviders.Italy` and `DgcReader.TrustListProviders.Italy` )
+Please refer to [this guide](./ItalianConfiguration.md) in order to correctly configure the required services.

 For usage in different countries, please refer to the [disclaimer](#disclaimer) and to the specific documentation of each project.